 When a case goes to court, you are subject to the court’s timeline and the legal limits of a judge’s authority.
 Often civil cases take months, or even years to go through the entire process from filing a lawsuit to finishing a trial and getting a verdict.
 Litigation is expensive.
 A court case can typically only end a few different ways.
 Almost everything that happens in a court case is a matter of public record.

 Often individuals and businesses are better served by seeking different ways to resolve a business dispute.
+When possible it is preferable to resolve a business dispute before going to court.

 The court can either order mediation or it can be entered into by the agreement of the disputing parties.
 A mediator oversees the mediation.
 A mediator is often a specially trained judge or lawyer with years of litigation experience.